celluloid/celluloid/README.md

-# celluloid-supervisors
-Supervisors and Supervision Groups for Celluloid.
+Supervisors, Supervision Groups, and Supervision Trees for Celluloid.